Transport-for-the-North/cookiecutter-caf/README.md

 ## Cookiecutter Setup

-Cookiecutter is a Python package provided with a command-line utility, the recommended way to install this is using [pipx](https://pipx.pypa.io/stable/).
+Cookiecutter is a Python package provided with a command-line utility, the recommended way to install this is using [pipx](https://pipx.pypa.io/stable), see [](#pipx-setup).

-To install pipx you will need a version of Python installed on your machine (and accessible within the command-prompt), pipx can be installed with `pip install pipx`.
-Once pipx is installed use `pipx ensurepath` to add pipx's executable folder to the PATH variable so anything installed is accessible.

 Installing cookiecutter with pipx is: `pipx install cookiecutter`.
 This will install and setup the command-line utility so it can be called using the `cookiecutter` command.

+### Pipx Setup

+To install pipx you will need a version of Python installed on your machine (and accessible within the command-prompt), pipx can be installed with `pip install pipx`.
+Once pipx is installed use `pipx ensurepath` to add the location where pipx installs any tools, pipx's executable folder, to the PATH variable so anything installed is accessible.

+> **Note:** pipx will be installed in the Python environment the `pip install pipx` command is ran
+> from, it is recommended this is your base environment and that the scripts folder
+> (containing pip, pipx, etc.) is added to the machines PATH environment variable.

 ## Cookiecutter Structure